melektron/el_std_cpp/include/el/msglink/networking_architecture.md

 In msglink, the protocol and communication state is managed by the **Link** class, while the network connection state is managed by the **Network Interface** class such as ```el::msglink::server``` or ```el::msglink::client```.
 When a connection is first established, the network interface instance notifies the link instance and it can perform authentication.
 Once that is done, the two parties might exchange event subscriptions and start communicating.

 But what happens when the connection is lost?
-By intention, msglink does not define any convoluted method for attempting to restore a lost connection and resume communication where it is left off.
+By intention, msglink does not define any convoluted method for attempting to restore a lost connection and resume communication where it was left off.
 When the connection is closed, it's closed for good and must be restarted from scratch.

 Since the communication is not resumed where it left off, we might as well delete the link instance entirely.
 As soon as the client detects the connection has closed, it can attempt to reconnect to the server the same way as before.
 A new link instance would be created and the authentication procedure repeated the same way.
 But what happens to the event subscriptions and event listeners present before the connection loss?
 They would just be forgotten entirely and the user application would need to make sure what was required and what listener functions were registered in order to re-subscribe to all the events.
 This would be very tedious for the user to implement.